Jako/Crosslinks/core/components/crosslinks/docs/readme.md

 ## Documentation

-For more information please read the documentation on https://jako.github.io/Crosslinks/
+For more information please read the [documentation](https://jako.github.io/Crosslinks/).

 ## GitHub Repository